romz-pl/highs-evaluation/evaluation/v1.12.0/miplib-a/README.md

 # Evaluation of MIPLIB 2017: timeout 10s

-The following command was executed to run the benchmark:
+The following script was executed to obtain the results:
 ```bash
 #!/bin/bash